zxfr/Pixelmeister/README.md

 ## Installation

-It will take some time for the `Pixelmester` installer generators and online update repository to be revived.
+It will take some time for the `Pixelmester` installer packagers and online update repository to be revived (at the moment, the task is not a priority).

 Therefore, the current available installation method requires pre-installing the `Eclipse RCP` environment and downloading and running `Pixelmester` as a regular project.